 “Point is, you have connections, yes?”

-    Emma glared at the boy, who clearly in a panic.
+Emma glared at the boy, who was clearly in a panic.
 “What did you do?
 How did you get in trouble?”

 “It’s not about me!
 Look—my boss at Ann’s just got arrested by those Brown Suit people.
 They’re a part of Unity, right?
 Some freaky lady was leading them, and they took him!”

-    “I know the Brown Suits are supposed to be keeping an eye on the town while my mother’s gone, but… arresting people?
+“I know the Brown Suits are supposed to be keeping an eye on the town while my mother’s gone, but… Arresting people?
 Unless it involves phantons or chaons in some way, Unity leaves normal arrests to the police.”
 Emma pondered the situation.

 “They could be investigating what happened a week ago.
 Actually, I assume they would do that.
 But, what does the manager of Ann’s have to do with it?
-Charlotte worked there… C-could they be honing in on her!?”
+Charlotte worked there… C-Could they be honing in on her!?”

 “Listen, if they took him to the police station, I could probably get them to let us know what he’s there for, at least?”

 “I already know why they took him—apparently he lied to them in their initial interview about what he saw that night!”